elk-f5ddos/DDOS-Dashboard/README.md

 	https://support.f5.com/csp/article/K71282813

 	Anyhow, keep in mind more frequently logging generates more data on you logging device!

-## Important note for stats dashboard
-	Please change this line in the logstash to match the number of tmms in your system, in this example the system have 4 tmms mutate { add_field => {"tmm" => "4"}}

 ## Commands to configure logging on BIG-IP
 	tmsh create ltm pool pool_log_server members add { 1.1.1.1:5557 }